An overview of research and analysis undertaken by Defra.

 Defra economists provide analysis, appraisal and evaluation for all aspects of Defra policy, to ensure policy decisions are informed by high quality and robust evidence in order to meet Defra’s strategic objectives.

 Good social science research helps make good government strategy, policy and delivery.
 Social science research informs the development, implementation and evaluation of a wide range of government policies.
 The best results are often the result of teamwork, with Government Social Research Profession members, other analysts and policy or delivery officials working together throughout the development and implementation of an idea to ensure it is as evidence based as possible.
 Engagement as early as possible in this process helps ensure the results of any analytical work are as useful as possible.

 Operational research is all about helping people to understand complex problems, achieving the best outcomes and making the best use of public money.
 It provides flexible techniques that can be applied to a variety of problems, from discussions and logical problem structuring through to analysing statistics and building predictive models.
 It is especially useful to conduct ‘what if’ analyses, to help policy-makers evaluate different policy options.

-Defra has made extensive use of GI to support the development and delivery of its policies, as well as underpinning the communication of the impact of those policies to a wide variety of audiences.
-Defra is one of the leading users of GI in government and has been at the forefront of a number of innovative developments using geographic information systems.
+Defra makes extensive use of geospatial data to support the development, monitoring and delivery of its policies, as well as underpinning the communication of the impact of those policies to a wide variety of audiences.
+Defra is one of the leading users of geospatial data in government and has been at the forefront of a number of innovative developments using geographic information systems (GIS).

 Defra makes a substantial investment in commissioning, assessing and using evidence to inform policy and it is important to ensure that evidence is fit for purpose.